hibernator11/eccch-use-cases/README.md

 This use case shows how to reuse a [collections of maps made available by the National Library of Spain](https://bnedigital.bne.es/bd/es/export?o=&o=o&o=n&o=&o=o&o=n&w=&w=&w=&w=&w=&w=&f=ficha&f=ficha&f=ficha&f=ficha&f=ficha&f=ficha&p=&f4=Material+cartogr%C3%A1fico+manuscrito&g=ws&g=dd&g=ld&g=pd&g=pg&g=hh&g=fa&d=date&d=&d=&startYear=&endYear=&year=&l=10&x=adefadbf-b10b-4a34-a0d7-98513056a7b3) following a set of steps in the form of a reproducible workflow: extraction, OCR analysis using LLMs, metadata generation and dissemination in platforms such as Zenodo.
 For more information, see the [notebook](HPC.ipynb).

 ### Application of notebooks in digital twins
+This use case will demonstrate how data relevant to various digital twins models can be supported by notebooks to provide examples of use.
+For more information, see the [notebook](Digital-Twins.ipynb).

 ### AI preservation use case